Skip to main content

 4. Closure: We aim to end the session with an agreement which is acceptable to everyone.

 If you proceed with mediation, you can still seek legal advice – that option is still available to you.
 The difference between mediation and legal routes is that you have a say about the outcome with mediation and the resulting agreement will be one that you are happy with, rather than one that has been imposed on you.
-Also, with mediation there are no costs involved for you if your case has been referred by one of our partner agencies.
-We aim to complete mediations within 8 weeks, which is generally quicker than taking an issue through court.
+Also, with Smile mediation there are no costs involved for you if your case has been referred by one of our partner agencies.
+If your case hasn’t been referred by one of our partner agencies its a much less expensive option than legal routes.
+We aim to complete mediations within 2 weeks, which is generally quicker than taking an issue through court.

 Only if you are willing to do so.
 Mediation works when you have the opportunity to explain how the situation is affecting you to your neighbour.
 You will also have the chance to hear what they say.
 The mediators keep the meeting in line with the process and the meeting will be at a neutral venue or online, so everyone is treated fairly.